Talcum powder poisoningTalc poisoning; Baby powder poisoning

 Use caution when using talcum powder on babies.
 Talc-free baby powder products are available.

-Intravenous use of street heroin that contains talc may lead to heart and lung infections and serious organ damage and death.
+Injecting heroin that contains talc into a vein may lead to heart and lung infections and serious organ damage, and even death.